Easton, MD Horseback Riding Trails and Maps

 Whether by wheel or foot, many off-road trips in southern Howard County involve the Patuxent Branch Trail.
 Opened in 1997, the 4.5-mile regional trail connects to an extensive network of local trails...

-Southern Maryland's Three Notch Trail is a work-in-progress under the guidance of St. Mary's County and other stakeholders.
-When complete, the recreational trail will extend 28 miles along an...
+Southern Maryland's Three Notch Trail is a work in progress under the guidance of St. Mary's County and other stakeholders.
+About the Route Currently, two portions are open for use: In the...

 MD 13.1 mi Asphalt